awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 ## Overview<a name="instance_stop"></a>

 You can only stop an Amazon EBS\-backed instance\.
 To verify the root device type of your instance, describe the instance and check whether the device type of its root volume is `ebs` \(Amazon EBS\-backed instance\) or `instance store` \(instance store\-backed instance\)\.
-For more information, see [Determin the root device type of your AMI](ComponentsAMIs.md#display-ami-root-device-type)\.
+For more information, see [Determine the root device type of your AMI](ComponentsAMIs.md#display-ami-root-device-type)\.

 When you stop a running instance, the following happens:
 + The instance performs a normal shutdown and stops running; its status changes to `stopping` and then `stopped`\.